 - Played with in The Illuminatus!
 Trilogy.
 The bad guys kill off entire nations for not agreeing with them — or as snacks for elder gods.

-- The Bible has many cases of this.
+- Older Than Feudalism: The Bible has many cases of this.
 Some carried out by various heroic kings, some carried out by God himself.
 In all cases, it's treated as a good thing.
 The most famous cases are:

 - Noah and the flood — Mankind misbehaves?
 Let's exterminate all life on the planet!
 (Except for one family and their pets.)

 - Sodom and Gomorrah — Mankind misbehaves?
 Let's exterminate all life in this small nation!
-(Except for one family — and maybe their pets, if they had any.)
+(Except for one family — and maybe their pets, if they had any.
+Oh, and if you turn back against God's command, you're made into a pillar of salt.)

 - Invasion of Canaan by Moses and the armies of the Hebrews?
 Exterminate everyone in Canaan!
 Again, treated like a good thing despite one of the peoples that Moses exterminated helped him after he fled Egypt initially!
 If the Old Testament is to be believed, the Israelites did this or something similar to the Hittites, the Girgashites, the Amorites, the Canaanites, the Perizzites, the Jebusites, the Hivites, the Midianites, and the Amalekites.